amartincolby/Rust-Quick-Guide/README.md

 concerns into linguistic concerns, yet again obviating the book, but for the time being, it remains a must-read.

-[2] The ability of C to map to assembly in ways other languages simply couldn't is best exemplified in the famous Duff's Device, which literally just mashes together two syntax structures and somehow it works.
+2: The ability of C to map to assembly in ways other languages simply couldn't is best exemplified in the famous Duff's Device, which literally just mashes together two syntax structures and somehow it works.
 Look it up.
 It's wild.

-(2) The narrative thread connecting Rust and C even goes back to the very beginning of computing.
+3: The narrative thread connecting Rust and C even goes back to the very beginning of computing.
 The first people who could reasonably be called programmers, Ada Lovelace and Charles Babbage, separated along the same lines.
-Lovelace was a self-described metaphysician who recognized the philsophical possibilities in Babbage's machine, while Babbage himself cared about the machine itself and its ability to do mathematics.
+Lovelace was a self-described metaphysician who recognized the philosophical possibilities in Babbage's machine, while Babbage cared about the machine itself and its ability to do mathematics.

-(3) We had one glorious moment where an academic language nearly achieved some degree of dominance in the 1980's with the rise of Lisp Machines.
+4: We had one glorious moment where an academic language nearly achieved some degree of dominance in the 1980's with the rise of Lisp Machines.
 Ironically, the two main Lisp Machine companies that emerged from MIT left a drama so significant in their wake that it brought about the death of the hacker culture at the university and was the direct cause for the modern Open Source movement.

+5: We had another moment where a rigidly defined language achieved huge success in the form of Ada.
+Sadly, real-world considerations again killed Ada as its compiler, which needed to verify its powerful type system, was cripplingly slow.
+Compilers back in the 80's were usually proprietary products, so vendors of compilers would concentrate efforts where there was money to be made.
+If Ada had come out during the era of online open-source, who knows what could have been.

+6: Even though I don't consider them academic in the sense that I defined, both Basic and Smalltalk emerged from academic settings.
+Their aim was education of people, and they succeeded while becoming popular as well.

-[4] Indeed, JavaScript gives us perhaps the best example of this dynamic.
+7: Indeed, JavaScript gives us perhaps the best example of this dynamic.
 An academic was given the task of creating a language for the web and he set out to create an academic language, namely a variant of Scheme.
 This plan was torpedoed by executives at Netscape who demanded that he instead make a language like Java simply because Java was popular.
 And also call it JavaScript, even though the languages are _completely_ different.

+8: The examples of this are too numerous to list, but some glaring examples are Toyota's unintended acceleration debacle, the Therac 25, the Boeing 737 MAX, Tesla's Autopilot, and the countless industiral accidents involving manufacturing robots.

+9: Deloitte and its multiple lawsuits over its disastrous failures to develop municipal services like DMV systems, or the famous dumpster fire that was the launch of Obamacare.

 --------------------------------------------------------------------------------